aseifeln/CBR-Manager/README.md

 -	components: Functional components that can be reused for various pages
 -	css: the css files used by some of the pages
 -	pages: The functional components that are rendered for certain routes and all the components are functional components.
+     - Are organized into various folders for related pages

 ## Build Directions / Dependencies / Run Instructions ##